oKrolik/oKrolik/README.md

 ### Hey! 👋

-My name is Guilherme O. Coelho, better known as oKrolik, online, I'm a computer engineering student, from the University of OPorto.
+My name is Guilherme O. Coelho, better known as oKrolik, online.
+I'm a computer engineering student, from the University of OPorto.
 I live in Portugal, and i'm a Fullstack enjoyer .
 You can find me on [LinkedIn][2] or you can go to my [portfolio website][1].

 ## 🔧 Technologies & Tools